AutodeskAILab/Fusion360GalleryDataset/tools/recompiler/README.md

 ## FreeCAD excecutor
 [FreeCAD](https://github.com/FreeCAD/FreeCAD) is an open source CAD software.
 It can be used as a python package as well for geometric computation.
-The FreeCAD excecutor converts the actions to the format FreeCAD can run with, and calls FreeCAD API to rebuild the model in FreeCAD.
+The FreeCAD excecutor converts the actions to the format FreeCAD can run with, and use the FreeCAD module to rebuild the model.
 Example code can be found [here](./test_recompiler/test_recompiler_freecad.py).

 #### Note: